-Starting at 5,500 ft of elevation, spanning 103 miles, with 6 rated climbs over 3 Sierra Nevada passes, 14,000+ ft' elevation gain, and summer heat it’s bound to be no picnic in the park.
+As the Official Hydration Partner for the California Death Ride we recently published the below content for any participants that wanted to know in more detail what hydration for athletes or cyclists is all about.
+But whether you cycle or do any other (especially endurance) sport the below applies.
+To give you context, the Death Ride start was at 5,500 ft of elevation, spanning 103 miles, with 6 rated climbs over 3 Sierra Nevada passes, 14,000+ ft' elevation gain, and participants had to expect summer heat.
 Pro cyclist Peter Stetina (who did the recon for the ride) called the new course "probably one of the hardest rides in the U.S.."
 So, there’s that.

-Since you signed up for the ride I think it’s safe to say that you’ve been in the saddle for a hot minute and most of you are using some form of electrolyte product in your bottles.
-You all know on a ride like this you can’t get by on some water and a Sunkist alone.
-However, knowing how to prepare right and optimally hydrate during endurance events, to either perform better or have a more enjoyable time on the bike, is often unknown territory for even pretty experienced riders.
+Most cyclists that have spent a hot minute or two in the saddle put some form of electrolyte product in their water bottles.
+In other sports using electrolyte products is less common.
+But whether you are a cyclist or athlete of a different sport, knowing how to prepare right and to optimally hydrate during an event, to either perform better or have a more enjoyable time, is key and often unknown territory for even pretty experienced athletes.
 As with everything else in life, there are plenty of opinions on hydration strategies but we at ATAQ focus and rely on what the latest scientific studies tell us.
 Below are some insights and tips to improve your performance and to avoid potentially dealing with severe side effects and symptoms from dehydration.

 KEY CONSIDERATIONS WHEN PLANNING YOUR HYDRATION